IDMNYU/DM1123-VFS-FA19-SEEGERS/Projects/end-of-semester-deliverables.md

 ### END OF SEMESTER DELIVERABLES

+Due via email/google drive share by Wednesday, December 18th, 5PM

-#### END OF SEMESTER PDF
+#### 1. END OF SEMESTER PDF
 This should be compiled using Adobe InDesign.
 The visual foundation principles we have been learning all semester should be present.

 PDF Cover:

 * Your first and last name
-* Visual Foundation Studio Spring 2019 or VFS Spring 2019
+* Visual Foundation Studio Fall 2019 or VFS Fall 2019

-Before each assignment, a header that labels each project (See below.)
+Before each assignment, a header that labels each project or exercise (See below.)

+**Projects**
 * 01 Logo–1st draft
 * 02 Logo–2nd draft
 * 03 Logo–Final
-* 04 Interface-Wireframes & Research
+* 04 Time Interface-Draft 1 Wireframes & Research
-* 05 Interface-Low Fidelity Prototypes
+* 05 Time Interface-Low Fidelity Prototypes
-* 06 Interface-Final
+* 06 Time Interface-Final Draft
 * 07 Physical Application–1st draft
 * 08 Physical Application–2nd draft
 * 09 Physical Application–Final

+**Exercises**
+- Color
+- Expressive Type
+- Image Trace
+- Interface Trace

-#### END OF SEMESTER *GOOGLE DRIVE* LINK REQUIREMENTS
+#### 2. END OF SEMESTER *GOOGLE DRIVE* LINK REQUIREMENTS

-Create a folder in your NYU-managed Google Drive account with the following contents:
+Using your final portfolio InDesign file, create a packaged, zipped folder in your NYU-managed Google Drive account with the following contents:

 Folders: